Japanese tanker Sakura Maru

 Sakura Maru (櫻丸) was a merchant oil tanker assigned to the Imperial Japanese Army during World War II.
 The ship was constructed in Japan in 1943 and completed in 1944.
 On 10 July 1945, the ship was sunk in a torpedo attack.

 History

-It was laid down at yard number 301 on 9 September 1943 at the Shimonoseki shipyard of Mitsubishi Heavy Industries, Ltd. for the benefit of the Petroleum Trading Co., Ltd. (石油共販株式會社), and given identification number 51179.
+It was laid down at yard number 301 on 9 September 1943 at the Shimonoseki shipyard of Mitsubishi Heavy Industries for the benefit of the Petroleum Trading Co., Ltd. (石油共販株式會社), and given identification number 51179.
 It was launched on 30 December 1943 and completed 15 March 1944.
 On 29 July 1944, it was chartered by the Imperial Japanese Army to serve as an oil tanker; it was never commissioned and remained in private ownership.